$p$-adic families of automorphic forms over some unitary Shimura varieties: Shimura varieties and automorphic vector bundles

 \subsection{Some unitary Shimura varieties}

 In this section we introduce the Shimura varieties which will be the main object of study in this paper.
 These were studied by Harris-Taylor in \cite{HT} for proving the local Langlands correspondence for $GL_n$.
+For more details, see loc. cit.
+I.7, III.1, III.4.

 Let $p$ be a prime number.
 Fix an imaginary quadratic field $E$ in which $p$ splits.
 The two primes of $E$ above $p$ will be denoted by $u$ and $u^c$, and the complex conjugation of $Gal(E/\Q)$ will be denoted by $c$.
 Let $F^+|\Q$ be a totally real field of degree $N$.
 Set $F=F^+E$, so that $F$ is a CM-field with maximal totally real subfield $F^+$.
 Let $\varpi=\varpi_1, \vp_2,\dots, \vp_r$ denote the primes of $F$ above $u$, and let $v=v_1,v_2,\dots,v_r$ denote their restrictions to $F^+$.
 We will denote the degrees of $F_{\vp_i}\simeq F^+_{v_i}$ by $d_i$ for $i=1,2,\dots,r$.
-Let $B/F$ denote a central division algebra of dimension $n^2$ over $F$ such that \begin{itemize} \item the opposite algebra $B^{op}$ is isomorphic to $B\otimes_{E,c}E$; \item $B$ is split at $\vp$; \item at any place $x$ of $F$ which is not split over $F^+$, $B_x$ is split (here and in the following $B_x=B\otimes F_x$); \item at any place $x$ of $F$ which is split at $F^+$, either $B_x$ is split or $B_x$ is a division algebra; \item if $n$ is even then $1+ Nn/2$ is congruent modulo 2 to the number of places of $F^+$ above which $B$ is ramified. \end{itemize}
+Let $B/F$ denote a central division algebra of dimension $n^2$ over $F$ such that \begin{itemize} \item the opposite algebra $B^{op}$ is isomorphic to $B\otimes_{E,c}E$; \item $B$ is split at $\vp$; \item at any place $x$ of $F$ which is not split over $F^+$, $B_x$ is split (here and in the following $B_x=B\otimes F_x$); \item at any place $x$ of $F$ which is split at $F^+$, either $B_x$ is split or $B_x$ is a division algebra; \item if $n$ is even then $1+Nn/2$ is congruent modulo 2 to the number of places of $F^+$ above which $B$ is ramified. \end{itemize}

-As in \cite{HT}, we can choose an involution of second kind $\ast$ on $B$.
+As in \cite{HT} p.51, we can choose an involution of second kind $\ast$ on $B$.
 Moreover, we can choose some alternating pairing $\lan,\ran$ on $V\times V\ra \Q$ for the $B\otimes_FB^{op}$ module $V:=B$, which corresponds to another involution of second kind $\sharp$ on $B$.
 The associated reductive group $G/\Q$ is defined by